 As always, our first goal is to make analytics via API powerful but simple.
 We want to make your life as easy as possible.
 Like any good service, Keen IO takes security seriously.
-Unfortunately, there’s a direct conflict between ease-of-use and security.
+Sometimes, there’s a direct conflict between ease-of-use and security.
 Effectively securing an API almost always means making that API harder to use.

 - Master Key - The most powerful API key.
 It can be used to authenticate for any API call.
 It is required to perform administrative functions, such as deleting data.